ashkenas/MacroBot/README.md

 # Interacting With the Bot

-## Creating Macros
+## Macro Management
 This bot operates through interactions (slash commands).

-To store (or update) a macro, use the `/setmacro` command.
+- To store (or update) a macro, use the `/setmacro` command.
+- To delete a macro, use the `/deletemacro` command.

 ## Using Macros
-To use a macro, just type the name exactly as you put it in the `/setmacro` command in any chat message.
-The bot will delete any message containing macros and resend it as the user with the macros inflated.
+To use a macro, just send a chat message including the macro name surrounded by curly braces.
+For example, to expand a macro called `rules`, send a message containing `{rules}`.

+Macros are expanded in place and the surrounding message content will remain intact.

+Macros are user specific (but not server specific).
+You cannot use someone else's macros.

 # Hosting the Bot
 In order to host this bot, you will need the following: